 - MUST be during a common free period.
 (You cannot skip, be late to, or get out of another class.)

-- require your legible FULL name and grade.
+- MUST write your legible FULL name and grade.

 If we do not have a common free, please talk to me before or after class to discuss scheduling.Welcome to History HQ!"In the mountains of truth you will never climb in vain: